AKASHAGARWAL0403/react-assignment/README.md

 -   build tool of your choice
 -   you can use CSS framework, CSS/HTML preprocessors of your choice
 -   git is required

+## Launching

+First, make sure your directory is set to the root of this repository, then type `yarn start` to start the server.
+Then `cd react-ui` in a separate terminal and `yarn start` again to launch the dev server for serving the frontend.
+Therefore, this repository has 2 `package.json`'s.
+This frontend is configured to proxy all requests to the backend at port 5000, which is a similar setup to our project at Friendly Storage.

+## Comment:

+This is not a very structured assignment as we want to give you a chance to show of your skills in both react and express.
+Make the application works as best as you can, because we will be looking at code structure and functionality first and foremost to determine your skill level.